JPBureik/experiment-monitoring/docs/server_setup.md

     cd /mnt/code
     git clone -o github https://github.com/JPBureik/experiment-monitoring.git
     </pre>
-  * Run the server setup script and enter a name for the InfluxDB database when prompted (e.g. <i>mydatabase</i>):
+  * Switch to root to run the server setup script and enter a name for the InfluxDB database when prompted (e.g. <i>mydatabase</i>):
     <pre>
     cd /mnt/code/experiment-monitoring
+    sudo su -
-    sudo ./server_setup.sh
+    ./server_setup.sh
     </pre>
     The server will reboot after completing the setup.
   * Connect the Phidgets and test their drivers: